What does an IQ score of 130 mean?

 Can IQ be "trained"?

 To a limited extent.
 Exercises raise scores on specific types of tasks (training effect), but don't significantly translate to general fluid intelligence.
+What works and what's a myth — we cover in detail in our guide on how to train IQ.

 Related articles